tainacan/tainacan-wiki/dev/internal-api.md

 $collection = Tainacan\Repositories\Collections::get_instance()->fetch($collection_id);
 ```

-### Fethcing many individuals
+### Fetching many individuals

-To fetch collections (or any other entity) based on a query search, you may call the `fetch` method from the repository and use any paramater of the `WP_Query` class.
+To fetch collections (or any other entity) based on a query search, you may call the `fetch` method from the repository and use any parameter of the `WP_Query` class.

-> the only exception for this are terms, which are saved as WordPress terms and gets paramaters from the `get_terms()` function instead
+> the only exception for this are terms, which are saved as WordPress terms and gets parameters from the `get_terms()` function instead

 Examples: